-This product contains in part some free software distributed under GPL license terms and/or GPL like licenses.
+This product may contain in part some free software distributed under GPL license terms and/or GPL like licenses.
 Open source licenses are provided with the firmware package.
 You can download the latest firmware at www.zyxel.com.
 If you cannot find it there, contact your vendor or Zyxel Technical Support at support@zyxel.com.tw.

-$To obtain the source code covered under those Licenses, please contact your vendor or {\tt Zyxel Technical Support at support@{\tt zyxel.com.tw.}} \\$
+To obtain the source code covered under those Licenses, please contact your vendor or Zyxel Technical Support at support@zyxel.com.